cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/References/data-experience-definitions.md

 ## Data Experience Definitions Table

-The list below is a reference to all fields in the Data Experience Definitions Table.
+The list below is a reference to all columns in the Data Experience Definitions Table.

 | Column                   | Definition                                                                                            |
 | ------------------------ | ----------------------------------------------------------------------------------------------------- |